(11 votes, average: 5.00 out of 5)

 If you’ve been hit with a ransomware attack, try not to panic, but follow the below steps to give the best possible chance of minimizing damage.

-Ransomware spreads from one device to another very quickly, so the first step is to isolate the affected device as soon as possible.
-The sooner you do isolation, the less likely it is that the remaining devices will be infected or corrupted.
+Ransomware spreads quickly from one device to another, so the first step is isolating the affected device as soon as possible.
+The sooner you do isolation, the less likely the remaining devices will be infected or corrupted.

 As already said, ransomware moves quickly; there’s no guarantee that only the device isolation will limit the spread.
 What to do now?
 To effectively limit its scope, disable Wi-Fi, unplug network cables, Bluetooth, etc. If it is not possible to disconnect, power down the affected equipment.